Online Masters Journalism & Communications Graduate Programs

 After earning a masters in journalism online, many students may choose to follow professional pursuits.
 While that is an option, others might choose to continue their education and earn an online doctorate in journalism instead.
 Since doctoral programs typically require graduate coursework to apply, this could make it the logical next step following a masters degree.
 While a masters program might have provided you a taste of graduate work, doctoral coursework could expand your journalism knowledge with advanced topics like ethical journalism, advertising theory, and cultural communications.
 Some possible doctoral degree programs might include the below.

 - PhD in Communications

 - PhD in Communications Media and Instructional Technology.

 To view more potential types of degrees, as well as find out more about the program in general, check out the journalism doctorates page.

-As mentioned above, some students do directly jump into the professional sphere after earning their masters in journalism online.
-The skills and knowledge you developed as part of your degree program could be applied to some of the following careers.
+Some students do directly jump into the professional sphere after earning their masters in journalism online.
+The skills and knowledge you developed as part of your degree program could be applied to some of the following careers:

 Both of these professions require a bachelor’s degree for entry-level positions, but a master’s program may prepare you for future career enhancement.i,ii The advanced techniques you might have learned in your masters program could be a great asset when applying for positions as a manager, producer, or editor.iii For those new to the field, an online masters degree in journalism may help you develop the fundamentals to potentially jumpstart a career in the industry.
-Writers and reporters may potentially earn a median of $60,250i and $37,720ii, respectively, per year.
+Writers and reporters may potentially earn a median of $67,120 (Source: BLS.gov) and $49,300 (Source: BLS.gov), respectively, per year.

 Find a Perfect Online Journalism Masters Program Today!